Adoption/Paternity Leave Sample Clauses

 AutoNDA by SimpleDocs

-Adoption/Paternity Leave. (a) An Employee shall, upon his/her written request, be granted adoption leave for the purpose of adopting a child or paternity leave for parenting duties following the birth of a child.
-Such leave shall be without pay, benefits and accrual of benefit credits.
-Such leave will not exceed twelve (12) months following the date of adoption or birth of a child.
+Adoption/Paternity Leave. (a) An Employee, upon written request, shall be granted leave without pay for up to six (6) months as necessary for the purpose of adopting a child, or for parenting duties following the birth of a child.

 Adoption/Paternity Leave. (a) An Employee shall, upon written request, be granted leave without pay and benefits for up to twelve (12) months that is necessary for the purpose of adopting a child or for parenting duties following the birth of a child.
 An Employee on such leave shall provide the Employer with at least two (2) weeks written notice of readiness to return to work.
 The Employer shall place the Employee in the same position held by her or him immediately prior to taking leave, or, if such is not possible, provide the Employee with alternate work of a comparable nature at not less than the same step in the pay scale and other benefits that accrued to the Employee up to the date the Employee commenced leave.

 Adoption/Paternity Leave.
-17.2.1 In the event of the birth or adoption of a child, an employee who is currently employed for a total of at least thirteen (13) weeks in the previous fifty-two (52) weeks shall be entitled to a maximum of six (6) months paternity leave without pay.
+17.4.1 In the event of the birth or adoption of a child, an employee who is currently employed for a total of thirteen (13) weeks in the previous fifty-two (52) weeks shall be entitled to a maximum of six (6) months paternity leave without pay.
 Requests shall be made one (1) month in advance of the requested date of commencement.
 The leave may be taken in any combination before or after the birth or adoption of the child.
 Fifteen (15) calendar days' notice shall be given by an employee who intends to return to work prior to the expiration of the leave.
-An extension of one (1) year may be granted.

 Adoption/Paternity Leave. (a) An Employee who has completed her or his probationary period shall, upon written request, be granted leave without pay and benefits for up to twelve